Frequently asked questions

 Apps that are enabled as Device administrator can’t be uninstalled until disabled as such.

 Disable it in Automate settings

 I can’t install permissions

-Automate will install permission contained within it’s own package (apk) if Unknown source is enabled in your phones security settings.
+Automate will install permission add-ons contained within its own package (apk) if Unknown source option is enabled in

-If the Install button doesn’t respond in the package installer app, try disabling all screen filter apps used to lower the brightness,
+If the Install button in the “package installer” doesn’t respond, try disabling all screen overlay/filter apps, e.g. used to lower the brightness,

 as they may interfere with the button.